Nursing staff say that Moxi became part of the team during a monthlong project.

 The purpose of the project was to assess the technology’s usefulness in assisting clinical staff and evaluate making it a permanent piece of patient care in the future.

-While at Dallas Presbyterian, Moxi moved autonomously through the hospital and used an arm to pick up and deliver objects to nurses, like when it dropped off supplies to nurses who were caring for a patient in isolation.
+While at Texas Health Dallas, Moxi moved autonomously through the hospital and used an arm to pick up and deliver objects to nurses, like when it dropped off supplies to nurses who were caring for a patient in isolation.
 Being able to call Moxi for help allowed the nurses to stay inside their isolation gear.

-Although the pilot has ended, a spokesperson for Dallas Presbyterian says that Diligent Robotics is evaluating data collected during the project to determine what the future holds for Moxi and Texas Health Resources.
+Although the pilot has ended, a spokesperson for Texas Health Dallas says that Diligent Robotics is evaluating data collected during the project to determine what the future holds for Moxi and Texas Health Resources.